 4. Travel and short-week splits

 Thursday Night Football kills production.
-Across our 2019–2024 backtest, RBs and WRs averaged 11–13% lower fantasy output in Thursday games than Sunday games when controlling for opponent.
+Looking back across 2019–2024 games, RBs and WRs averaged 11–13% lower fantasy output in Thursday games than Sunday games when controlling for opponent.
 Cross-country travel adds another smaller penalty.
 Most rankers ignore this entirely.
-The model bakes it in as a kickoff-time feature, and it pays off in start-sit decisions.
+The model factors kickoff time into every projection, and it pays off in start-sit decisions.

 Use the start-sit tool in any week with multiple short-week games and watch the projections for road TNF teams quietly drift down.
-That's the feature working.
+That's the adjustment working.

 5. Playoff-window schedule (Weeks 14–17)